dogusAkaydin/donation-analytics/README.md

  in any *prior* calendar year, that donor is considered a repeat donor.

 (*emphasis* is mine).
-This means that, if a donor has donated multiple times only within the current year, those donations are *not* counted as repeat donations.
+This means that, multiple donations within the current year are *not* counted as repeat donations.
-However, multiple donations within a prior year gets counted as repeat.
+This did not really make much sense to me, also due to the fact that the records can come in non-chronological order.
-This did not really make much sense to me, especially due to the fact that some records can come in non-chronological order.
+Nevertheless, I devised the command line option `-s`, which sets `strictRepeat = True`, to allow for this type of an accounting, if needed.
-Nevertheless, I devised the command line option `-s`, which sets `strictRepeat = True`, to allow for this type of an accounting, just in case.
 When this option is turned-on, the current year is excluded from that `set` of donation years.
  [↩](#a1)

 <b id="f2">2.</b>